mythril-forge/homebrew-spells/spells/level-1/snare.md

 ---

 ## Description
-As you cast this spell, you use the rope to create a circle with a 5-foot radius on the ground or the floor.
+As you cast this spell, you use the rope to create a circle on the ground or the floor.
 When you finish casting, the rope disappears and the circle becomes a magic trap.

+Choose the size of the trap: *small*, *medium*, *large*, or *huge*.
+The rope magically transforms to match the size that your chose for the trap.
 This trap is nearly invisible, requiring a successful Wisdom Ability Check against your Spell Save DC to be discerned.

-The trap triggers when a *small*, *medium*, or *large* creature moves onto the ground or the floor in the spell's radius.
+The trap triggers when a creature of the same size as the trap moves onto the ground or floor in the spell's radius.
+The trap also triggers for creatures that are one size larger or smaller than the trap.
 That creature must succeed on a Dexterity Saving Throw or be magically hoisted into the air, leaving it hanging upside down 3 feet above the ground or the floor.
 The creature is **restrained** there until the spell ends.